tkksnk/markdown-cv/index.md

 External Examiner of Ph.D.
 Thesis, Research School of Economics, Australian National University.

 ## Teaching
+Note: Classes are taught in Japanese otherwise indicated.

 `2022-` Undergraduate Seminar (for junior and senior), Graduate Seminar (for M.A. and Ph.D.)

 `2022-` Intermediate Macroeconomics (graduate), Hitotsubashi University

-`2020` Advanced Macroeconomics (Ph.D. core, graduate), Hitotsubashi University
+`2020` Advanced Macroeconomics (Ph.D. core, graduate), Hitotsubashi University (in English)

-`2020-` Special Topics in Macroeconomics A, B (graduate), Hitotsubashi University (in Japanese)
+`2020-` Special Topics in Macroeconomics A, B (graduate), Hitotsubashi University (in English)

-`2020-` Macroeconomics I, II (undergraduate), Hitotsubashi University (in Japanese)
+`2020-` Macroeconomics I, II (undergraduate), Hitotsubashi University

-`2018` Quantitative Methods for Monetary Economics (graduate), University of Mannheim
+`2018` Quantitative Methods for Monetary Economics (graduate), University of Mannheim (in English)

-`2017-2019` Quantitative Methods for Monetary Economics (graduate), Kobe University
+`2017-2019` Quantitative Methods for Monetary Economics (graduate), Kobe University (in English)

-`2017-2019` International Finance (undergraduate), Kobe University (in Japanese)
+`2017-2019` International Finance (undergraduate), Kobe University

-`2015-2017` Macroeconomics for Public Policy, Graduate School of Public Policy, The University of Tokyo
+`2015-2017` Macroeconomics for Public Policy, Graduate School of Public Policy, The University of Tokyo (in English)

-`2015-2017` Principles of Macroeconomics, Graduate School of Public Policy, The University of Tokyo
+`2015-2017` Principles of Macroeconomics, Graduate School of Public Policy, The University of Tokyo (in English)

-`2015` Advanced Macroeconomics, Tohoku University (in Japanese)
+`2015` Advanced Macroeconomics, Tohoku University

 <!-- ## Language and other skills